The Fool-Proof Way to Lose Weight

 Food calories can end up in one of three places in your body (this is a general rule and we know that it isn’t 100% true all the time).
 Calories from proteins go to muscle tissue, calories from fat go to fat tissue, and calories from carbs are converted to fat calories and go to fat tissue for long-term storage if there are any leftovers after meeting the body’s immediate energy needs.

 - Get light exercise after every meal, like a short walk or air squats and a few push-ups.

 - Get at least 7 hours of restful sleep

 - No Booze.
 Alcohol has a ton of calories.
-It also disrupts sleep, and messes up hormone levels so your body stores more fat.
+It also disrupts sleep and messes up hormone levels so your body stores are more fat.
 Remove it from your diet completely until you reach your target weight.

-4. Set up a supportive system and schedule
+4. Set up a support system and schedule

 Your social environment matters.
-Having people around you who encourage you to meet your goals are crucial to your success.
-Make a routine that you can stick to without being over ambitious.
+Having people around you who encourage you to meet your goals is crucial to your success.
+Make a routine that you can stick to without being over-ambitious.